• home

 Recognizing a growing demand for genre-specific festivals, the organization expanded its portfolio:

-• 2006: Atlanta Docufest was launched to focus on documentaries, making it a cornerstone for documentary filmmakers in the region.
+• 2006: Atlanta Documentary Film Festival (ATL DOC - formerly Docufest) was launched to focus on documentaries, making it a cornerstone for documentary filmmakers in the region.
 The same year, Atlanta HorrorFest was established to celebrate the best in independent horror.

 • 2010: Atlanta Shortsfest became the city’s first festival dedicated exclusively to short films, quickly becoming a favorite for filmmakers and audiences.